What is a no-burn alert?

 What about gas-log sets and other alternatives to wood burning?

-A gaseous-fueled (natural gas or propane) device generates very small amounts of particulate matter compared to a wood-burning device and therefore is not subject to the residential no-burn alert.
+A gaseous-fueled (natural gas or propane) device generates very small amounts of particulate matter compared to a wood-burning device and therefore is not subject to the residential no-burn alerts.

 Visit here for information on financial assistance to convert a wood-burning fireplace or stove to a dedicated gaseous-fueled device.
 Incentive funds, when available, are on a first-come, first-served basis and may end at any time.